ibm-cloud-docs/mas-ms/backups-disaster-recovery.md

 In the event of a DR issue with the Maximo Application Suite Managed Service offering for a specific customer, IBM's focus will be in the following order:

-Recover the existing infrastructure in place.
+1. Recover the existing infrastructure in place
-Recover within the same IBM Cloud data center to a new infrastructure.
+2. Recover within the same IBM Cloud data center to a new infrastructure
-Recover to a secondary IBM Cloud data center.
+3. Recover to a secondary IBM Cloud data center

 In the event a disaster is declared, the base parameters are: